 Your Rat Terrier’s Dental Needs:

-- Frequent cleanings at home with a quality tooth paste and a firm canine toothbrush
+- Frequent cleanings at home with quality toothpaste and a firm canine toothbrush

-- A frequent dental treat that is good at removing plaque buildup
+- A frequent dental treatment that is good at removing plaque buildup

 - Monthly professional dental cleaning with the veterinarian

 - All the time, every minute, plaque is produced in your best friend’s mouth.